-If assistance is required from the State, Bridgeport Police Department, EMS or the Bridgeport Fire Department, security personnel will contact the appropriate unit.
-If a sexual assault or rape should occur, staff on the scene including security will offer the victim limited services.
-HCC does not have a Sexual Assault Crisis Consultation Team.
+If assistance is required from the State, Bridgeport Police Department, Derby Police Department, Milford Police Department, EMS or the Bridgeport Fire Department, security personnel will contact the appropriate unit.
+If a sexual assault or rape should occur, staff on the scene, including security, will refer the victim to the HCC Counseling and Wellness Center which offers crisis intervention services as they have an on-campus partnership with the Center for Family Justice who are available to meet with students who need confidential domestic violence or sexual assault counseling services.

-This publication contains information about on-campus and off campus resources.
-It is made available under the requirement of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics to provide College community members with specific information about the resources that are available in the event that they become the victim of a crime.
+This publication contains information about on-campus and off-campus resources.
+It is made available under the requirement of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics to provide College community members with specific information about the resources that are available in the event they become the victim of a crime.